abel-n/v5.chriskrycho.com/site/elsewhere/Keep It Local.md

 But there are others, too.
 For example, *What code do I have to change—*

 - if there is a bug in it?
+- if I need to improve its performance—including by tweaks around <abbr title="computer science">CS</abbr> reasoning?
 - to make this do something *new*—to add a feature?
 - to make it do something *different*—to change its feature?